When Do You Need a CDL in Virginia: Educational Requirements

 CDL Training: Your Path to Long-Term Career Success

 • You’ll learn a greater variety of things in less time.
 Many companies offer on-the-job training to new hires.
 These classes are designed to teach you the bare minimum needed for that specific company.
-If you decide later to move on to another company or vehicle type, you will have start all over again.
+If you decide later to move on to another company or vehicle type, you will have to start all over again.
 A formal program gives students a solid understanding of what it means to drive all kinds of commercial vehicles, which means you’ll have more career options.

 • You could have an easier time finding your first position.
 Truck driving schools often help students find positions that match their skills after graduation.
 Local companies are aware of these organizations and routinely scout these schools for new employees.
 It’s possible to have a job lined up before you even receive your diploma.